terminusdb/terminusdb-docs/guides/reference-guides/graphql-reference/connecting_to_graphql.md

 auth.
 (To generate a Basic Auth string, see [Basic Auth Generator](https://www.blitter.se/utils/basic-authentication-header-generator/)).

-For example, if you would like to connect to `admin/people` with the apollo clien tto download the assocated GraphQL schema, simply use:
+For example, if you would like to connect to `admin/people` with the apollo client to download the associated GraphQL schema, simply use:

 ```shell
 npx apollo client:download-schema --endpoint=http://127.0.0.1:6363/api/graphql/admin/people schema.graphql --header='Authorization: Basic YWRtaW46cm9vdA=='